harrypittar/NewsletterForm/readme.md

 aws configure
 ```
 Here is where you enter your credentials and configure AWS.
 1. Enter the Access Key ID and Secret Access key for your AWS account.
+You can also copy your credentials to `~/.aws/credentials`
 2. Choose your default region.
 For the purposes of this tutorial, we have chosen us-east-1
 3. For the default output format, use text